-In ONTARIO a motorcycle license is required for all scooters, mopeds and motorcycles regardless of engine size.
-Insurance is also required.
+In ONTARIO a motorcycle license is required for all scooters, mopeds and motorcycles regardless of engine size or any electric over 500watts output.
+Insurance and license plates are also required.
 Motorcycles (all types including scooters and mopeds) are divided into two classes based on engine size as follows:

-LSM Class = 50cc or less & the New Vespa Elettrica can only travel on roadways with a posted speed limit of 80km/h or less (49/50cc scooters are issued a green Ontario license plate, 49/50cc mopeds with pedals are issued a red Ontario license plate.
+LSM Class = 50cc or less & the New Vespa Elettrica/Piaggio 1 can only travel on roadways with a posted speed limit of 80km/h or less (49/50cc scooters or Electric scooters are issued a green Ontario license plate, 49/50cc mopeds with pedals are issued a red Ontario license plate.

 M Class = 51cc and up Can travel on any roadway or highway providing it can maintain 100km/h (250cc or greater is ideal for highway use.
 51cc and greater are issued a white Ontario motorcycle plate.)